Caring for someone with mental health problems

 For younger carers

-Many young adult carers, and carers under 18, are caring for someone with mental health problems, often a parent.
-We have specific support for both these groups with our Young Adult Carers service and Surrey Young Carers.
+Many young carers are caring for someone with mental health problems, often a parent.
+We have specific support via our Surrey Young Carers service.
 It can be hard to have someone with mental health problems in the family, but we have information, events and social activities to help you as a young person in this situation.

 The evening was brilliant as a stress relief and to spend time out from home.